akinhwan/bens-blog-boilerplate/content/blog/annual-planning.md

 I bought at the low point of the stock market.
 And so far I've netted $1700.

-I decided to do the government challenge in my free time, and we've won 75k + 275k in prize money.
+I decided to do the government challenge in my free time, and my team won 350k in prize money.